Debord: Negation and Consumption in the Cultural Sphere

 Texts are selected by group consensus on the basis that they reflect on the relationship between practice and theory.
 This includes a broad variety of texts, from philosophy to politics and aesthetics to science fiction – there is no limitation.

 [SYMPOSIUM] is a supportive community of peers who discuss and unpack their research interests.
-All participants have the opportunity to chair the book club on a text of their choice.
-If you would like to chair the reading group, you can start preparing right now:
+All participants have the opportunity to facilitate the book club on a text of their choice.
+If you would like to propose a text, you can start preparing right now:

 Decide on a text that you want to discuss.